IvanGDR/Install-Homebrew-in-Linux-ubuntu-/README.md

 kubelet: Running
 apiserver: Running
 kubeconfig: Configured
 ```

-The config file is in the home directory under .kube folder:
+Additionally, the config file is in the home directory under .kube folder:
 ```
 $ ls -la
 ```